 Collection-wise, models rocked bold checkerboard prints as well as solids in hues of black, taupe, and bright canary yellow.
-The photo below features two checkerboard looks from the show.
 Both the patterns and hairstyles drew from 1960s mod and really encapsulated what Louis Vuitton was trying to accomplish.

 3. Beach Theme: Tommy Hilfiger Spring/Summer 2016

 The brand built an entire mini-beach for this runway show complete with its own boardwalk that worked as the actual runway.
 Tommy Hilfiger drew from Jamaican influences to create this resort line and did not disappoint.
-You can check out a video of the runway show here, complete with reggae soundtrack.
+The show even had a reggae soundtrack.

-The look below was one of the only ones that included actual clothing and not just a bathing suit so it’s a good example of the vibe Tommy Hilfiger was going for during this season.
-The use of color-blocking with various trims really accentuated the entire theme behind this show and tied it all together.
+Collection-wise, it was mostly swimwear.
+But a few of the looks included actual clothing and not just a bathing suit.
+The use of color-blocking with various trims really accentuated the theme behind this show and tied it all together.